pier

 Disclaimer: for a full-scale project, I would conduct more comprehensive research with a larger sample size to validate the problem further.

-Based on my research findings, I developed core user stories to capture the different ways students interact with campus events.
-This helped me to identify features that could serve multiple motivations, ensuring that the final design would feel relevant across different needs.
+I developed core user stories based on my research to capture the different ways students interact with campus events to identify features that could serve multiple motivations.

 “As a new student at Laurier, I want to see all events happening this month, so I can understand what opportunities exist to connect with others.”